anttinevalainen/whos-that-pokemon/dokumentaatio/instructions.md

 # Instructions

 (The app's latest release can be found [HERE](https://github.com/anttinevalainen/ot-harjoitustyo/releases).
 Download the release by clickin _Source code_.
+These instruction in Finnish can be found [HERE](https://github.com/anttinevalainen/ot-harjoitustyo/blob/main/dokumentaatio/ohjeet.md)

 ## Starting the app